bryanwweber/orbital-mechanics-notes/orbital-maneuvers/comparison-of-bielliptic-and-hohmann.md

 Although those numbers seem small, let's put them in context.
 For the Falcon 9, the [Full Thrust](https://en.wikipedia.org/wiki/Falcon_9_Full_Thrust) variant has a mass of 549,000 kg.
 The savings from the bi-elliptic transfer means that about 7,000 kg of fuel can be diverted to another use.
 The total payload capacity to Low Earth Orbit is about [23,000 kg](https://www.spacex.com/vehicles/falcon-9/), so this is a significant savings.
 Although this is a simplistic model of the rocket, we can at least see the order of magnitude of savings that are possible.

 On the other hand, the downside of the bielliptic transfer is the transit time.
-The period of an ellipse is given by Eq. {eq}`eq:ellipse-period-useful`.
+The period of an ellipse is given by @eq:ellipse-period-useful.

 ```{code-cell} ipython3
 t_h = np.pi / np.sqrt(mu) * a_t**(3/2)